JustinOros/Python/blockwars-game/README.md

 ## 🚀 Getting Started

-Run the game using Python 3 and Pygame installed:
+Run the game using Python 3 (and Pygame installed):

 ```bash
 python3 blockwars-game.py